 With the winter coming to its end and spring coming up, it is a whole new season ahead, that is, flu and cold season.
-The good news is that I have compiled a list of 11 Immune Boosting tips to help you combat the flu bug away.
+The good news is that I have compiled a list of 10 Ways to Boost Your Immune System.
+These tips to help you combat the flu bug away.

 Try incorporating these 11 tips in your daily routine and you’ll be sure to being able to welcome the cold and flu season with a smile.